 1 listing

-Sherwood Street in Soho, London is a small but notable street that connects Regent Street to Brewer Street, sitting right in the heart of one of the city’s most dynamic areas.
-Its name is believed to have been inspired by Sherwood Forest, a nod to English folklore and possibly reflecting a sense of charm in a bustling district.
-The street has long been part of Soho’s creative and theatrical story, positioned just steps from London’s West End theatres and the famous Piccadilly Circus.
+Sherwood Street connects Regent Street to Brewer Street, sitting right at the centre of one of the city's most dynamic areas.
+Its name is thought to nod to Sherwood Forest, a touch of English folklore in an otherwise busy district.
+The street has long been part of Soho's creative and theatrical story, set just steps from the West End theatres and Piccadilly Circus.

-The street benefits from excellent public transport links, with Piccadilly Circus Underground Station less than a minute away on foot, offering direct access to the Piccadilly and Bakerloo lines.
-Its central location makes it ideal for those working or visiting the entertainment and creative industries clustered in Soho.
+Transport is about as good as it gets, with Piccadilly Circus Underground Station less than a minute away on foot and the Piccadilly and Bakerloo lines on hand.
+That central position makes it ideal for anyone working in or visiting the entertainment and creative trades clustered across Soho.
+The business here is worth a look while you pass.